 An easy Mexican-inspired avocado shrimp cucumber salad similar to a cooked shrimp ceviche but loaded with vegetables and a sweetened lime dressing.
-You'll adore this Mexican shrimp salad when you're looking for something healthy, light, and refreshing.
+You'll love this delicious Mexican shrimp salad when you're looking for something healthy, light, and refreshing.
 It's a WHOLE LOTTA YUM!

 The salad recipe is very similar to a shrimp ceviche with cooked shrimp with the addition of cucumber, optional mango, and a touch of sweetener to make it a cilantro lime shrimp salad.
 We left the shrimp whole and didn't chop the vegetables as fine as you would with ceviche.